hooper21/.meta/README.md

 Value | Description | Requeried
 ------|-------------|----------
-type | A type of index (`unique`, `primary` or `foreign`) | Yes columns | Set of indexing columnes | Yes references | A reference for foreing keys | No
+type | A type of constraint (`unique`, `foreign` or `check`) | Yes column | A dependent refer column or set of a group of columns | Yes table | Parent table wich contains records | No references | A column or a group of columns of parent table wich contains records | No

-### Small data dumb
-> Containts records has unique key same as the tables's name and structure of columns same as specification or key-valued data.

 -------------

 ## Column types
-> Most popular type are used in the specification.
+> Most popular types are used in the specification.
 See ISO `SQL-2015`, `SQL-2008` and older documents.
 Also `SQL-92` as a basic specification.

 Code | Description
 -----|------------